 Report on your mentoring times with this form.

-The Cross Jr. Program is held on Thursdays from 4:00–5:30 PM during the school year.
-This structured after school program is supervised by CrossNet staff and qualified volunteers who are eager to provide a safe and fun environment for the students.
-At the end of each school semester, students participate in a party complete with prizes and a presentation to family members.
+This structured after school program is supervised by CrossNet staff and qualified volunteers who are eager to provide a safe and positive environment for the students.

-If you would like to volunteer each Thursday with Cross Jr., or to register your student to attend, please contact Charis Pankratz, Mentoring & Education Director, at 717-355-2454, or at email@example.com.
+If you would like to volunteer for either a Tuesday or Thursday with Cross Jr., or to register your student to attend, please contact Charis Pankratz, Mentoring and Education Director, at 717-355-2454, or at firstname.lastname@example.org.